Iron Bowl

 Lore.

-The stories that get passed down through generations.
-The plays that stopped time.
-The traditions that make this rivalry unique.
+The stories that get passed down through generations, the late-game turns that changed seasons, and the traditions that make this rivalry distinct.

 Plays that defined history